St. Joe’s women get it done down the stretch to beat La Salle, 69-65

 Stinson comes up clutch

-Following Macktoon’s and-one layup to cut St. Joe’s lead to four points, the Hawks were in desperate need of a basket to stunt the Explorers’ momentum.
+After Macktoon’s and-one layup to cut St. Joe’s lead to four points, the Hawks were in desperate need of a basket to stunt the Explorers’ momentum.
 They turned to a player who was quiet offensively all game.

 » READ MORE: After its Big Three moved on, St. Joe’s women’s basketball leadership has a decidedly Philly flair

-The basket gave St. Joe’s some breathing room to come away with the win.
+The basket gave St. Joe’s breathing room.

 “You saw a senior post who had been there, done that,” Griffin said.
-“She came up big in the first game (against La Salle), and at the end of the day, we went to her, we found her.
+“She came up big in the first game [against La Salle], and at the end of the day, we went to her, we found her.
 Rhian found her in the first game and I think that kind of sealed the game and it was just the same situation today.”

 Big second half